Malika Kanthong

 Malika Kanthong (มลิกา กันทอง, born January 8, 1987) is a member of the Thailand women's national volleyball team.

 Career

-Malika won the Best Server individual award of the 2015–16 Azerbaijan Super League season, playing with Azeryol Baku, that lost to Lokomotiv Baku the bronze medal 0-3.
+Malika won the Best Server individual award of the 2015 – 16 Azerbaijan Super League season, playing with Azeryol Baku, which lost to Lokomotiv Baku the bronze medal 0-3.

-She played in the 2010 and the 2011 Club World Championship placing fifth with the Thai club Federbrau and Chang.
-She played the 2015–16 Azerbaijan Super League with Azeryol Baku and ended the season in fourth place.
+She played in the 2010 and 2011 Club World Championship, placing fifth with the Thai club Federbrau and Chang.
+She played the 2015 – 16 Azerbaijan Super League with Azeryol Baku and ended the season in fourth place.

-She is on the list 2019 Korea-Thailand all star super match competition.
+She is on the list for the 2019 Korea-Thailand all-star super match competition.